RLGym/rlgym.github.io/docs/Custom Environments/custom-environment.md

 # Creating an Environment

-This tutorial will show you how to create a simple grid world environment using the RLGym API.
-Every RLGym environment must implement the configuration objects specified in our [RLGym overview](/Getting%20Started/overview).
-Let's take a look at the following example to see how each of the configuration objects can be implemented and used.
+This tutorial demonstrates how to implement a grid world environment using the RLGym API.
+Each RLGym environment requires implementing the configuration objects described in the [RLGym overview](/Getting%20Started/overview).
+The following example illustrates an implementation of each required component.

 ## Grid World Example

-We'll start with the transition engine, which defines the states environment dynamics.
+We begin by defining the state of our environment, and a transition engine that handles the environment dynamics.

 ```python
 from typing import Dict, List, Tuple, Optional